microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

 infrastructure.
 All of the bit width proposals are reasonable to implement but the other proposals are beyond reasonable scope.
 For the bit width proposals the infrastructure needs to be updated to support multiple op code tables.
-The detailed explination of that infrastructure is listed below.
+The detailed explanation of that infrastructure is listed below.

 #### Clang
 Clang implementation for bit width proposals are trivial.
 Clang has a late